JeffGoderie/delftswa.github.io/chapters/tribler/index.md

  * Debug: Debugging tools for Tribler
  * Test: Includes testing scripts for the project

-Due to the active development state that Tribler is in, less time goes into the actual structure of Tribler, which is also visible in the intra-modular restrictions.
-Currently every file can technically inherit from any other file.
-This allows for high flexibility and removes the need to worry heavily about the final structure of Tribler, but it might negatively influence maintenance and security.
+As can be seen in the Module Structure Model, there are some circular dependency violations (bi-directional dependencies), which is considered bad practice in software development.
+However, due to the prototype development stage that Tribler is in, less time and effort goes into the structure of Tribler, whereas more time seems to be spend on implementing new functions.
+This disregard for structure allows for high flexibility while developing, but it might negatively influence maintainability and security.

 ##File Dependency Matrix
 Tribler's core functionality consists of many different files, each of which requires understanding of its functionality.
 To aid outside developers in contributing to the project, it would be beneficial to be able to provide them with an quick overview of how different files depend on each other.
 The Core package can be quite overwhelming at first, and some small changes can have a large impact, therefore an overview for that specific package (excluding nested projects) was created.